Engineering

 An operator-grade pattern from the CreativeMinds Development (cmdev) AI engineering practice.
 Companion to Security Guardrails and Observability for Bedrock and the Air-Gapped LLM Deployments article.

-The bug that ends most enterprise AI pilots is the same bug, in different costumes.
-An engineer at a Tier 1 bank's pilot deployment asks the customer-support agent a routine question.
-The agent responds with information from a different customer's account.
+This is not a prompt-injection attack.
+It is not exotic.
+It is the same bug, in different costumes, that has ended most enterprise AI pilots we have walked into in the last two years.
+An engineer at a Tier 1 bank's pilot asks the customer-support agent a routine question and gets back information from a different customer's account.
 A user at a healthcare network asks the clinical-copilot agent for guidance on their patient and gets back text from another physician's notes.
-A junior analyst at a financial services firm asks the research-copilot a question and receives a fragment of a senior partner's confidential M&A workbook.
-None of these were prompt-injection attacks.
-None were exotic.
-Each was the same architectural flaw: the Knowledge Base retrieval did not respect the user's actual authorisation context.
+The architectural flaw is always the same: the Knowledge Base retrieval did not respect the user's actual authorisation context.
+The model retrieved a true statement from a real document and reasoned over it fluently.
+The reader was simply not allowed to see it.

 The fix is not exotic either.
 The customer already has an identity provider — Active Directory, Microsoft Entra, Okta, Auth0 — that captures who is in the organisation, what role each user holds, and what data each role is authorised to see.
 The fix is to map that authorisation context, accurately and continuously, into the Knowledge Base retrieval layer so that the underlying vector store can only return documents the calling user is authorised to see.
 This piece documents how we ship that.